The Mathematician's Air Display

 The Mathematician's Air Display (Mysterious Air Display) is the third album by Pekka Pohjola, released in 1977 by Virgin Records.
-Esoteric Recordings is reissuing the album on 25 January 2010.
+Esoteric Recordings was due to reissue the album on 25 January 2010.

 The album is co-produced by Mike Oldfield and features him as guitarist (along with Georg Wadenius).
 All the material is composed by Pohjola.

-The album is known by many names in various countries - in Finland Keesojen lehto, in Sweden Skuggornas tjuvstart, in the Netherlands The Consequences of Indecisions (credited to Mike Oldfield) and in the United States and Italy Untitled (credited to Mike & Sally Oldfield, Pekka Pohjola).
+The album is known by many names in various countries - in Finland Keesojen lehto, in Sweden Skuggornas tjuvstart, in the Netherlands The Consequences of Indecisions (credited to Mike Oldfield) and in the United States and Italy Untitled (credited to Mike & Sally Oldfield, Pohjola).
 The original Finnish title translates as "The grove of Keesos".
 Keesos are leprechaun-like creatures depicted on the cover art of the original issue.

 Original track titles are given by Hector.